materialscloud-org/big-map-archive/README.md

 ## Issues

-If you found a bug, please report the issue directly into [GitHub](https://github.com/materialscloud-org/big-map-archive/issues).
+If you find a bug, please create an issue directly into [GitHub](https://github.com/materialscloud-org/big-map-archive/issues).
 If possible, give enough details so that the BIG-MAP Archive team is able to reproduce the encountered problem.
 Thank you!

 ## [For devops] Files and folders